Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Enforcing PT Symmetry on the Ans atze

 where $\mathbb{P}(\bm{x}_i|\bm{x}_j)$ is the conditional probability distribution of $\bm{x}_i$ provided $\bm{x}_j$ are known.
 The probability in Eq.~\eqref{EqB3} is computed by the RNN cell and one can simply extract the wavefunction (see Fig.~\ref{fig11}) of the system from this probability by taking the sum of the ``square roots'' as follows

 Initially, the neural network takes as input some random spin $\bm{x}_0$ and hidden state $h_0$.
 Then one applies the \textit{Softmax} non-linear function to ensure that the network output has a probabilistic behavior (see Fig.~\ref{fig11}).
 Once the \textit{Softmax} is applied, one obtains a new spin configuration $\bm{x}_1$ and a probability amplitude or weight $\omega_1$ such that the probability at the first step is $P_1 = \omega_1 \bm{x}_1$.
 The new hidden state $h_1$ from this first iteration together with $\bm{x}_1$ are fed as input in the next step, and the process is repeated until the VMC recovers an energy that converges to the true ground state of the system.
 This is the so-called auto-regressive property of RNN.
 The interested reader is referred to Refs.~\cite{medsker2001recurrent, yu2019review} for more information about RNN.
 It is instructive to note that, provided the ubiquitous occurrence of complex-valued wavefunctions in physical systems, one can easily adapt the RNN in Fig.~\ref{fig11} to capture the complex part (phase) of the wavefunction.
-In this case, the RNN is designed to return both the real and imaginary parts of the wavefunction~\cite{hibat2020recurrent}.
+In this case, the RNN is designed to return both the real and imaginary parts (phase) of the wavefunction~\cite{hibat2020recurrent}.
+Additionally, one could train separate neural networks for the amplitude and the phase.
+This approach has been used in Ref.~\cite{PhysRevB.109.245120} for learning the sign structure of a frustrated Heisenberg J1-J2 model separately and has been shown to be more effective than using a neural network with complex weights.